 If this happens in an assessment of your relative’s needs, the social worker could be breaking the law.

 In 1999, Pamela Coughlan won her case for NHS Continuing Healthcare funding at the Court of Appeal.
 She argued that her full time care was the responsibility of the NHS to fund, not the local authority.
 The Court agreed with her, and the Coughlan case became a landmark case in NHS Continuing Healthcare funding.

-There are several other cases, including those taken to the Ombudsman, in which the same conclusions have been reached: that local authority care, i.e. social care, is exactly that: care for social needs and for the general activities of daily living, such as washing, dressing, getting to the toilet, etc.
+There are several other cases, including those taken to the Ombudsman, in which the same conclusions have been reached: that local authority care, i.e. social care, is exactly that: care for social needs and for the general activities of daily living, such as washing, dressing, hygiene and toileting need etc.

 As a result of the Coughlan case, and also the thousands of complaints the Ombudsman received about Continuing Healthcare funding decisions, a set of guidance came into effect in 2007; this guidance is called the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care.
-It sets out broad criteria for funding decisions.
+It has undergone several revisions since and sets out broad criteria for funding decisions.